Charles Chamblis

 Charles Chamblis (March 14, 1927 – February 3, 1991) was a Minnesota photographer known for his work capturing the vibrant social life in the Twin Cities African-American community.
 Primarily active during the 1970s and 1980s, Chamblis produced thousands of intimate and candid images of nightlife, family gatherings, landscapes, and portraits of Minneapolis residents.
-Featured in his photographs are depictions of the soul, funk, and R&B acts who pioneered the “Minneapolis sound.”
+Featured in his photographs are depictions of the soul, funk, and R&B acts who pioneered the "Minneapolis sound.”

 Early life

 Charles Chamblis was born in Pittsburgh, Pennsylvania in 1927.
 Chamblis lived without his mother for most of his childhood, spending his teenage years in a boy's home.
 From early on, Chamblis dreamed of becoming an artist and lied about his age to get placed into an art school.

 Chamblis was honorably discharged from his service as a Marine during World War II and eventually relocated to Minnesota with his wife Jeanette in 1958.
-The couple had one daughter, Reva Chamblis.
-The couple divorced when Reva was two years old.
+The couple had two daughters, Reva and Cynthia Chamblis and 1 son, Charles Chamblis jr. The couple divorced when Reva, the baby, was two years old.

 At almost age thirty, Chamblis received his first camera, a one-step Polaroid, from Jeanette.
-He then began documenting “the best” of the Black Twin Cities.
+He then began documenting "the best" of the Black Twin Cities.

 Photography

-Commonly referred to as “The Pictureman” to locals, Chamblis was known for circling North Minneapolis neighborhoods, capturing everyday black life in the Twin Cities.
-During the 1970s, Chamblis started to make a career for himself as a photographer of Black life in Minneapolis, occasionally landing more reliable freelance gigs, including Insight News and Minnesota’s Black Community.
+Commonly referred to as "The Pictureman" to locals, Chamblis was known for circling North Minneapolis neighborhoods, capturing everyday black life in the Twin Cities.
+During the 1970s, Chamblis started to make a career for himself as a photographer of Black life in Minneapolis, occasionally landing more reliable freelance gigs, including Insight News and Minnesota's Black Community.

-Several of Chamblis’ photographs depict musicians during the early years of the development of the funk rock subgenre the “Minneapolis sound.”
-Often attributed to being pioneered by Prince in the 1970s, Chamblis captured Prince and his contemporaries Maurice McKinnies and the Champions, Edgar Murphy, and the Valdons.”
+Several of Chamblis’ photographs depict musicians during the early years of the development of the funk rock subgenre the "Minneapolis sound."
+Often attributed to being pioneered by Prince in the 1970s, Chamblis captured Prince and his contemporaries Maurice McKinnies and the Champions, Edgar Murphy, and the Valdons."

-Community members who became subjects of his photographs described Chamblis as “friendly” and “talkative” and a regular attendee of social events.
+Community members who became subjects of his photographs described Chamblis as "friendly" and "talkative" and a regular attendee of social events.
 He was admired for capturing history and culture that was not documented in the mainstream.

 Death

-Chamblis was diagnosed with a rare blood disorder in 1985 and passed away in 1991.
+Chamblis was diagnosed with a rare blood disorder in 1985 and died in 1991.